Blendify/blender-manual/trunk/blender_docs/manual/editors/graph_editor/introduction.rst

 Introduction
 ************

-The graph editor is the main animation editor.
+The Graph editor is the main animation editor.
 It allows you to modify the animation for any properties using :doc:`F-Curves </editors/graph_editor/fcurves/introduction>`.